analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

     enableSubdomainAccess: true
 ```

-This will create a project called `recipe-analog` with a Zerops Static service called `app`.
+This creates a project called `recipe-analog` with a Zerops Static service called `app`.

 #### Setting up Zerops.yml